oldwatchlover/Rendering-Plant/Documentation/USERGUIDE.md

 The `input_file` is a text based scene description to render (the full input language is described briefly below and ad nauseum in another document.

+Behavior and limitations of each sample renderer is documented in their respective directories.

 ### OPTIONS
 The following options are available: